Camp (style): Literature

+"I am strongly drawn to Camp, and almost as strongly offended by it.
+That is why I want to talk about it, and why I can."—Essayist Susan Sontag in Notes on "Camp"(1964).

 Dandyism is often seen as a precursor to camp, especially as embodied in Oscar Wilde and his work.
 The character of Amarinth in Robert Hichens's The Green Carnation (1894), based on Wilde, uses "camp coding" in his "effusive and inverted" use of language.

 The scene where Anthony Blanche arrives late to Sebastian Flyte's lunch party in Evelyn Waugh's Brideshead Revisited, has been described by writer George Melly as an example of camp's "alchemical ability" to project a queer sensibility upon the world and unite one's peers in that sensibility.

 The first post-World War II use of the word in print may be Christopher Isherwood's 1954 novel The World in the Evening, where he comments: "You can't camp about something you don't take seriously.
 You're not making fun of it; you're making fun out of it.
 You're expressing what's basically serious to you in terms of fun and artifice and elegance."

 In the American writer Susan Sontag's 1964 essay Notes on "Camp", Sontag emphasized the embrace of artifice, frivolity, naivety, pretentiousness, offensiveness, and excess as key elements of camp.
 Examples cited by Sontag included Tiffany lamps, the drawings of Aubrey Beardsley, Tchaikovsky's ballet Swan Lake, and Japanese science fiction films such as Rodan and The Mysterians of the 1950s.
 However, critics of Sontag's description, such as art historian David Carrier, say that it is outdated and that "her celebration of its ecstatic marginality downplays its implicit subversiveness".

 In Mark Booth's 1983 book Camp, he defines camp as "to present oneself as being committed to the marginal with a commitment greater than the marginal merits".
 He makes a distinction between genuine camp, and camp fads and fancies — things that are not intrinsically camp, but display artificiality, stylization, theatricality, naivety, sexual ambiguity, tackiness, poor taste, stylishness, or camp people, and thus appeal to them.

 In his 1984 book Camp: The Lie That Tells The Truth, writer and artist Philip Core describes Jean Cocteau's autobiography as "the definition of camp".

 In 1993, journalist Russell Davies published comedian Kenneth Williams's diaries.
 Williams's diary entry for 1 January 1947 reads: "Went to Singapore with Stan—very camp evening, was followed, but tatty types so didn't bother to make overtures."